Cool Trivia About Flemington Racecourse

 Of course, it was the city of Melbourne, but not by much.

-Australian thoroughbred horse racing is nearly as old as when the country was first settled by Europeans, and that enthusiasm and tradition of the sport as carried on into modern times.
+Australian thoroughbred horse racing is nearly as old as when Europeans first settled the country, and that enthusiasm and tradition of the sport has carried on into modern times.

 Where Did the Race Track Get Its Name?

 It’s no surprise that when the race track was first laid, it received the very unimaginative name of “Melbourne Racecourse”.
 No prizes for whoever came up with that name.

 A Scottish landowner named James Watson owned a portion of the land the racecourse passed through.
 He had named this area after Flemington in Scotland, a land where his wife Elizabeth heralded from.

 Even though the course was still officially the Melbourne Racecourse, people started referring to it as Flemington Racecourse, and soon that became its official title.